 Jerry Zgoda missed the entire Kevin Garnett era, but he's back covering the Timberwolves after working the beat for their first four seasons two decades ago.
 In between, he covered a bit of everything: Gopher men's and women's basketball and NCAA athletics, golf, outdoor recreation, sports media and a little Vikings and Twins.

-Greetings from Target Center, where the Wolves will tip off with Miami in about an hour.
+Greetings from Target Center, where the Wolves and Nets should tip off in about 40 minutes.

 That’s about it for now.
 I’ll get back to you after the game.